-- One night below 65° degrees Fahrenheit equals 3 days of grow time.
+- One night below 65° degrees Fahrenheit equals 3 days of growth time.

-- Two nights below 65° degrees Fahrenheit in a row equals 1 week of grow time.
+- Two nights below 65° degrees Fahrenheit in a row equals 1 week of growth time.

-- Five nights below 65° degrees Fahrenheit in a row equals 1 month of grow time.
+- Five nights below 65° degrees Fahrenheit in a row equals 1 month of growth time.

 What do I mean by – grow time?
-This is the amount of time it will take for the plant to get back to active growing.
+This is how long it will take for the plant to get back to active growing.

 People assume that a plant’s activity is based upon the air temperature… that is partly correct.

-It is the soil temperature that really drives plant growing.
+It is the soil temperature that really drives plant growth.

 So you also need to check the potting mix temperature and their roots to make sure that they are not affected by frost.

 One way to keep your pot plants growing is by keeping the well-drained soil temperatures up.
 But that’s a subject for another day…